shon-otmazgin/nlp_relation_extraction/README.md

 2. ```annotaion``` file in format of ```sentid<TAB>ent1<TAB>rel<TAB>ent2<TAB>```
 3. ```vocab``` vectors file or SpaCy Vocab with vectors.
 We download ```glove.42B.300d.zip``` from the [GloVe web page](https://nlp.stanford.edu/projects/glove/), and extract it into ```data/glove.42B.300d.txt```.

+Note: It may take a while, depending on your resources(cpu/gpu) and the size of the vectors file.

 Example:
 ```python TrainRE.py data/Corpus.TRAIN.txt data/TRAIN.annotations data/glove.42B.300d.txt```